data2proc/SQL-Tutorial/Advanced Topics/Bulk Insert.md

 Defines the format of the data source.

 KEEPIDENTITY
+The `KEEPIDENTITY` option in the `BULK INSERT` command ensures that identity values from the source data are preserved when inserting records into a table with an identity column.By default, SQL Server assigns new identity values automatically, ignoring those in the imported data.
+However, when `KEEPIDENTITY` is specified, SQL Server retains the original identity values from the source file instead of generating new ones.
+This option is useful when:
+- Migrating data while maintaining existing identity values, such as primary keys or references in related tables.
+- Ensuring consistency when transferring data between databases.
+However, if the identity values in the source file conflict with existing values in the destination table, errors may occur.

 KEEPNULLS
 Specifies whether empty values should be treated as `NULL` during import.